 - marital and family relationships and problems;

-- psychological factors necessary to maintaining wellness and preventing disease;
+- psychological factors necessary to maintain wellness and preventing disease;

 - social and cultural behaviour and attitudes, the relationship between the individual and the many groups of which he or she is part (e.g. work, family, society); and